Estonia Family Travel Guide

 The best things to do with kids in Estonia.

-Tallinn TV Tower Adventure Walk
+Tallinn TV Tower and Adventure Park

 Lahemaa National Park Bog Walk

-All ages Free 1–2 hours
+All ages (carry toddlers in carrier) Free 1, 2 hours

 Best Areas for Families